PROVIDED BY DR. MADAN

 Board Certified Vascular and Interventional Radiologist &

-Diagnostic Radiologist located in Wilton, CT
+Diagnostic Radiologist located in Wilton, and Fairfield, CT

 Center for Varicose Veins in Wilton, Connecticut, is a specialist practice that serves the communities of Norwalk, Westport, Weston, Ridgefield, New Canaan, Darien, Redding, Fairfield, Easton, Trumbull, Bridgeport, and Stamford, Connecticut, as well as Lewisboro, Pound Ridge, South Salem and Bedford, New York.
 Board-Certified Vascular and Interventional Radiologist Vinay Madan, MD, has 20 years of experience using minimally invasive procedures to treat people affected by varicose veins and other forms of vein disease.